Diocese of Sioux City: Sexual abuse

-In 1992, after receiving multiple sexual abuse allegations, the Diocese of Sioux City forced Reverend George McFadden to undergo treatment and retire from his pastoral position.
+In 1992, after receiving multiple sexual abuse allegations, the Diocese of Sioux City forced Rev. George McFadden to undergo treatment and retire from his pastoral position.
 However, after finishing treatment, the diocese assigned him to hear confessions and celebrate mass at the cathedral.
 McFadden was finally suspended from all ministerial functions in 2002.
 At that time, Bishop DiNardo said it had been a mistake in 1992 to allow McFadden to continue in ministry.
 By August 2004, the diocese had been served with 20 lawsuits alleging abuse by McFadden.
 The diocese had settled 16 of these lawsuits by March 2005; by July 2005, the number of lawsuits had reached 26.

-In June 2005, the diocese was sued by a man who accused Bishop Soens of fondling him, starting in 1963 when Soens was director at Regina Catholic High School in Iowa City.
-In November 2008, the diocesan review board for the diocese reported that there were several credible accusations that Soens had sexually abused minors.
+In June 2005, the diocese was sued by a man who accused Bishop Soens of fondling him.
+The alleged abuse started in 1963 when Soens was director at Regina Catholic High School in Iowa City.
+In November 2008, the diocesan review board reported that there were several credible accusations against Soens of sexually abusing minors.
 Thirty-one men had accused him of abusing them between 1950 and 1983.
-His case was referred to the Vatican for further action, which never happened.
+His case was referred to the Vatican for further action.

-In October 2018, the diocese admitted that for several decades it had concealed sexual abuse committed by Reverend Jerome Coyle.
+In October 2018, the diocese admitted that for several decades it had concealed sexual abuse committed by Rev. Jerome Coyle.
 It stated that Coyle had abused at least 50 boys during his time as priest.
-Coyle confessed his criminal history to Soens in 1986, who placed him on a six-month medical leave, but did not report the admission to police or suspend him.
-The diocese eventually forbid Coyle from publicly functioning as a priest.
-However, he still remained a priest and continued to collect financial assistance from the diocese while living in Albuquerque, New Mexico.
+Coyle confessed his history of abuse to Soens in 1986, who placed him on a six-month medical leave, but did not report the admission to police or suspend him.
+The diocese eventually forbade Coyle from publicly functioning as a priest.
+However, he still retained his title and continued to collect financial assistance from the diocese while living in Albuquerque, New Mexico.
 The diocese did not notify anyone of his admission nor of allegations against Coyle, and it did not take any further action against him.

-In October 2019, Samuel Heinrichs sued the diocese, claiming that he had been physically and sexually abused when he was ten years old by Reverend Dale Koster.
-The abuse occurred during the 1960's at the school and rectory of Our Lady of Mount Carmel Parish in Carroll.
+In October 2019, Samuel Heinrichs sued the diocese, claiming that he had been physically and sexually abused when he was ten years old by Rev. Dale Koster.
+The abuse occurred during the 1960's at Our Lady of Mount Carmel Parish in Carroll.
 The stress caused Heinrichs to develop an ulcer when he was in the fifth grade.
 The diocese and Heinrichs settled the lawsuit in 2021.